-The principal activity of the Company, registered company number 07366753, is the operation of the 714 megawatt ("MW") East Anglia One ("EA1") offshore wind farm located off the East Anglian Coast.
+The principal activity of the Company, registered company number 07366753, is the operation of the 714 megawatt ("MW") East Anglia One ("EA1") offshore wind farm located off the East Anglian coast.
 This activity will continue for the foreseeable future.

-The ultimate parent of the Company is Iberdrola, S.A. ("Iberdrola") which is listed on the Madrid stock exchange.
+The ultimate parent of the Company is Iberdrola, S.A. ("Iberdrola") whose shares are listed on all four stock markets in Spain.
 The immediate parent of the Company is ScottishPower Renewables (UK) Limited ("SPRUKL") which owns 60% of the Company's share capital and has control of the Company.
 The remaining 40% is held by Bilbao Offshore Holding Limited ("BOHL").
 Scottish Power Limited ("SPL") is the United Kingdom ("UK") holding company of the Scottish Power Limited Group ("ScottishPower") of which the Company is a member.

-The Company is part of ScottishPower's Renewables business ("Renewables") responsible for the origination, development, construction and operation of renewable generation plants, principally onshore and offshore wind, with a growing presence in renewable technologies and innovations such as battery storage and solar.
+The Company is part of ScottishPower's Renewable production division ("Renewable production") responsible for the origination, development, construction, operation and decommissioning of renewable generation plants, principally onshore and offshore wind, with a growing presence in technologies such as battery storage and solar.